Create an automation from scratch in ActiveCampaign

 Adding a “Wait” condition

 Now we need to plan ahead a little bit.
 I want to use an “If/Else” condition to divide the contacts going through this automation.
-If they opened the email, I want them to receive a tag that they opened it.
+If they opened the email, I want them to receive a tag to show that they opened it.
 If they clicked the link in the email, I want to tag them that way.
 And, if they didn’t open it or click a link, I want to tag them accordingly.
 But I can’t just add the “If/Else” because it will send the email and then immediately check to see who opened and clicked.
 No one would even have time to open it!
 This is why “Wait” conditions are so useful.
 With them, you can give your contacts plenty of time to perform whatever your target behavior is before proceeding on with the automation.

 In this case, I am going to give contacts a week to get to the email, but using a “Wait until…” condition, I’ll have the automation proceed when they’ve clicked the link.